joansalto/annotetis/README.md

 # <img src="https://github.com/joansalto/annotetis/blob/master/res/megafono.png" height="80" width="80"> Welcome to Annotetis!

 Annotetis is and ambitious project with the goal of <b>uncensore</b> the internet.
-This project has been developed at HackUPC 2017, winter edition.
+This project has been developed at <b>HackUPC 2017</b>, winter edition.

-Developed by: <i>Antonio Arellano, Adrià Munuera, Cristian Ferrer, Mònica Follana and Joan Saltó</i>.

 ### What is it?